 Some debt might be considered an investment.
 If you take on debt to purchase something that has the potential to increase in value and to contribute to the health of your financial future, then that could be considered good debt.
 Buying a home or investment property are examples.

 Bad debt is debt that does not contribute to your financial future.
 Credit card or store card debt that you do not pay off quickly could be considered bad debt.
 This kind of debt generally has higher interest rates.
 It's often a good idea to pay this debt off first.

 Even if you've got a lot of debt, it's worthwhile making sure you're getting the best deal.
 You could consider switching to a credit card with a lower interest rate, or consolidating all your card debts into one personal loan.

-If your sums show you have more money coming in than going out, it's time to start saving.
-Even if you haven't got a goal in mind, it's a good habit to get into - for one thing, being able to show a regular savings history is likely to go a long way should you ever want to borrow money from a bank.
+If your sums show you have more money coming in than going out, it sounds like it’s time to start saving.
+Even if you haven't got a goal in mind, saving can be a good habit to get into - for one thing, being able to show a regular savings history is likely to go a long way should you ever want to borrow money from a bank.

 It's also a good idea to have an emergency fund in case the unexpected should happen (and appliances and technology do have a habit of needing to be replaced from time to time).
 Find out more about setting up an emergency fund.

 Aim to save what you can, even if it's a small amount.
 When you see your balance grow, chances are you'll feel motivated to save more.
 It’s worthwhile looking for an account that could reward you for saving – a Westpac Life account, for example pays a competitive base rate as well as bonus interest for regular saving when certain conditions are met.